Potential Financial Steps for T-Mobile Employees in December

 If someone’s planning to max out their employee 401(k) contributions, it might make sense to do so throughout the year.
 If someone reaches the maximum before the last paycheck of the year, T-Mobile doesn’t make a catch-up contribution until the following year - usually in March.

-Don’t forget to consider both the regular and bonus 401(k) contribution rates for the following year!
+Don’t forget to consider both the regular and bonus 401(k) contribution rates for next year!

 If you’re interested in a review of your specific situation…